Equality and Diversity

 Useful External Websites

 The Equality and Human Rights Commission was created by Parliament to be a single point of information and advice on equality issues.
 They were given a mandate to challenge discrimination, and protect and promote human rights.
-The Commission in Scotland champions equality and human rights for all in Scotland.
+The Commission for Scotland champions equality and human rights for all in Scotland.

 Equality Challenge Unit was created in partnership between the Funding Councils and Universities UK, brings together equal opportunities initiatives and good practice from across the Higher Education sector.